-Vaughan has retained a variety of cultural heritage resources that provide links to the City's past.
+Despite the rapid pace of development in the past few decades, Vaughan has retained a variety of cultural heritage resources that provide links to the City's past.
 These cultural heritage resources come in many forms, ranging from the recognizable, such as historic homes and heritage districts, to the less recognizable, including large Cultural Heritage Landscapes, remnants of First Nations villages and burial grounds.
 Many of these resources played a significant role in Vaughan's past and tell an important story for Vaughan's present and future.
-The City will support the protection of many cultural heritage resources, and will support the use and educational potential of these resources.
+The City will ensure the protection of many cultural heritage resources, and will support the use and educational potential of these resources.